Chart Color Schemes

 Manly - Fairlight features high concentrations of group households, with a lower-than-average median household size

 Family households account for 63.2% of all households, including 24.5% couples with children, 32.0% couples without children, and 6.0% single parent families.
-Non-family households constitute the remaining 36.8%, with lone person households at 29.5% and group households comprising 7.3%.
+Non-family households constitute the remaining 36.8%, with lone person households at 29.5% and group households comprising 7.3% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households